 Your FICO score is calculated from five factors.
 Understanding each one tells you exactly where to focus your energy.

-This is also why rent reporting matters so much for renters.
+1. Payment history (35%).
+The single most important factor.
+Every on-time payment strengthens it.
+Every missed or late payment damages it, and a single 30-day late payment can drop your score by 50 to 100 points.
+This is why rent reporting matters so much for renters.
 Your rent is your largest monthly payment, and by default it contributes nothing to this factor.
-Roots Wealth Building Rewards reports your on-time rent payments to credit bureaus each month, adding consistent positive entries to your payment history.
+Roots Wealth Building Rewards reports your on-time rent payments to credit bureaus each month.

+3. Length of credit history (15%).
 The age of your accounts.
 Older accounts contribute positively.
-This is why you should never close an old credit card, even one you don't use.
-Doing so can shorten your average account age and lower your score.
+Never close an old credit card, even one you don't use.

 What Your Credit Score Affects